Anna Trevisan (1946 — 2016).

-Anna was born on January 25th 1946 in Bologna where she maintained her habitual residence for all of her life.
+Anna was born on January 25th 1946 in Bologna where she resided with brief interruptions for her entire life.
 Anna was a very energetic person, loved several sports and, although science always played a central role in her life, maintained strong ties with her parents and dedicated time and attention to her family, in particular to her son Luca.

-Anna got the Italian degree (Laurea) in physics at the University of Bologna discussing a thesis concerning the application of time series analysis techniques to a historical record of tidal waves in the Adriatic Sea.
-Although very interested in physics, her strong natural inclination towards mathematics emerged quite soon as she took courses in algebra, mathematical methods, etc. She was also attracted by numerical methods as soon as digital computers begun to be available to her.
+Anna got the Italian degree (Laurea) in physics at the University of Bologna with a thesis on the application of time series analysis techniques to a historical record of tidal waves in the Adriatic Sea.
+Although very interested in physics, her strong natural inclination towards mathematics emerged very early, as she took courses in algebra, mathematical methods, etc. She was also attracted by numerical methods as soon as digital computers begun to be available to her.

 Since her thesis work Anna developed and maintained international connections.
-In the early seventies she spent long periods of time at the University of California, San Diego Institute of Geophysiscs and Planetary Physics, where she studied, under the guidance of Walter Munk, time series analysis applications to tidal waves.
+In the early seventies she spent long periods of time at the Institute of Geophysiscs and Planetary Physics of University of California in San Diego, where she studied, under the guidance of Walter Munk, time series analysis applications to tidal waves.
 The basic problem consisted in inferring, through spectral correlation analysis, the relationship between astronomic and atmospheric (pressure, wind) forcing agents and observed tides.
-Already at the time of her thesis Anna joined CNR (Italian National Research Council), for which institution she worked till the end of her life.
+Already at the time of her thesis, Anna had joined the Italian National Research Council (CNR), for which she continued working till the end of her life.

-The developing phase of ALPEX allowed further investigation of all the aspects of Alpine cyclogenesis: Anna was actively involved in the preparation phase, the field experiment (in 1982) and the following studies up to the conclusion (in 1985).
+The Alpine Experiment (ALPEX) was part of the Global Atmospheric Research Programme (GARP), a fifteen-year program jointly organized by the World Meteorological Organization (WMO) and the International Council of Scientific Unions (ICSU) that led to dramatic progress in meteorology as a whole.
+ALPEX enabled further investigation of all the aspects of Alpine cyclogenesis, and Anna was actively involved in the preparation phase, the special ALPEX Observing Period (1 March-30 April 1982), as well as the follow-up studies extending to 1985.
 Anna’s main contribution consisted in developing analytical and numerical representation of the basic mechanisms involved in secondary Alpine cyclogenesis.
-In those and subsequent years Anna gave a fundamental contribution to studies of the Bologna research group that evolved into a complete theory of the onset of orographic cyclones.
-The theory considered the modification of baroclinic instability induced by the presence of orography (Tosi, Fantini and Trevisan, 1983; Buzzi, Trevisan and Speranza, 1984; Speranza, Buzzi, Trevisan and Malguzzi, 1985; Malguzzi, Trevisan and Speranza, 1987; Trevisan, Ferranti and Malguzzi, 1988; Buzzi; Malguzzi and Trevisan, 1990; Trevisan and Giostra, 1990).
+During those years and subsequent ones, Anna made fundamental contributions to the Bologna research group’s work.
+This work evolved into a complete theory of the onset of orographic cyclones, a theory that analyzed in depth and helped explain the modification of baroclinic instability induced by the presence of orography (Tosi, Fantini and Trevisan, 1983; Buzzi, Trevisan and Speranza, 1984; Speranza, Buzzi, Trevisan and Malguzzi, 1985; Malguzzi, Trevisan and Speranza, 1987; Trevisan, Ferranti and Malguzzi, 1988; Buzzi; Malguzzi and Trevisan, 1990; Trevisan and Giostra, 1990).

-In all of her work experience Anna proved to be able to work both independently and on a team.
-Although never involved in formal teaching, she dedicated great attention to the formation of young scientists many of whom play a relevant role in present time research.
+In all of her working life, Anna proved her ability to work both independently and on a team.
+Although never involved in formal teaching, she also devoted much time and energy to the formation of young scientists, many of whom play an important role in current research.